 Heynen was named the GPAC Indoor Track and Field Coach of the Year in 2012.

-He's coached 25 relay teams to NAIA All-American status and 38 individuals have claimed All-American honors with Heyen as coach.
-He also has had 36 athletes named NAIA Scholar-Athletes during his time at Dordt and he is a professor in the Health and Human Performance department at Dordt.
+He's coached 27 relay teams to NAIA All-American status and 44 individuals have claimed All-American honors with Heyen as coach.
+Has had four individual NAIA National Champions at Dordt and one relay team that earned a national title.
+He also has had 48 athletes named NAIA Scholar-Athletes during his time at Dordt and he is a professor in the Health and Human Performance department at Dordt.

 While an athlete at Dordt Heynen was a four-year member of the track and field team.
 He earned most valuable athlete honors at Dordt in 1988 and 1990.